composer/windows-setup/README.md

 <a name="Path"></a>
 ## Path

-Composer-Setup will modify your System Path environment variable for Admin installs, or your User Path environment variable for User installs.
-The installer will add your `php.exe` to the path if required and will also add the path to the installation directory.
-The uninstaller will only remove the installation directory.
+The installer will modify your System Path environment variable for Admin installs, or your User Path environment variable for User installs.
+The installer will add `php.exe` to the path if required and will also add the path to the installation bin directory.
+The uninstaller will only remove the path to the bin directory, leaving the PHP path intact.

 <a name="Compiling"></a>
 ## Compiling